 Clarity helps here.
 Bitcoin does not hedge you from poor position sizing.
 It does not hedge you from panic.
 It does not hedge you from buying the top with money you need next month.
 It does not hedge you from your own lack of discipline.

 It also does not behave like a traditional defensive asset over short periods.
 When risk markets sell off sharply Bitcoin can sell off too.
 Liquidity events do not ask permission from your investment thesis.
 In the short run Bitcoin is still an asset priced by a market.
-It reacts to fear, leverage, forced selling, and narrative changes just like everything else.
+It reacts to fear, forced selling, margin calls, and narrative changes just like everything else.

 That is why the time horizon is so important.
 If you are measuring success over 30 days then Bitcoin can look reckless.
 If you are measuring over 4 years, 8 years, or longer, the picture changes substantially.